Tetraethyl orthosilicate

-where Et is the ethyl group, C_{2}H_{5}, and thus EtOH is ethanol.

 Applications

 TEOS is mainly used as a crosslinking agent in silicone polymers and as a precursor to silicon dioxide in the semiconductor industry.

 TEOS is also used as the silica source for synthesis of some zeolites.
 Other applications include coatings for carpets and other objects.
 TEOS is used in the production of aerogel.
 These applications exploit the reactivity of the Si-OR bonds.
 TEOS has historically been used as an additive to alcohol based rocket fuels to decrease the heat flux to the chamber wall of regeneratively cooled engines by over 50%.

 TEOS is used in steel casting industry as an inorganic binder and stiffener for making silica-based ceramic molding forms (see also sodium silicate). and as an inorganic binder for coatings (passivation) of different materials such as steel, glass, brass, and wood in order to make surfaces resistant to water, oxygen and high temperatures..
 Further applications of TEOS include its use as an additive to solid polymers to enhance their adhesion to glass, steel or wood, as a binder for porcelain teeth crowns, and as a precursor to siloxanes.